BumbleB3339/Public-2019-Robot-Project/README.md

 - State based operation of robot mechanisms - arms are coordinated and synchronized to not collide with each other.
 - Automatic alignment to vision targets using Pixy - custom self implemented algorithems to calculate robot position (x, y, theta) relative to the targets.
 - Autonomous paths are generated and executed using custom algorithems and Jaci's Pathfinder.
-- Calibration modes - Custom calibration modes for each robot mechanism that disable normal robot opereation, use special controller button mapping and open Shuffleboard tabs with all the relevant data.
+- Calibration modes - Custom calibration modes for each robot mechanism that disable normal robot operation, use special controller button mapping and open Shuffleboard tabs with all the relevant data.

 ## Setup
 The project is compatible with Visual Studio Code.